Norfolk Constabulary's

 I am PC 475 James King (Jimmy) and since October 2023 I have been the Rural Crime Beat Manager for the South Norfolk area.

-I continue to meet and talk with as many farmers, landowners, and gamekeepers as I can, and I’m still looking to speak to anyone else I have not gotten to yet.
+I continue to meet and talk with as many farmers, landowners, and gamekeepers as I can, and I’m still looking to speak to anyone else I haven’t got to yet.
 I talk about crime prevention advice, reporting methods for crime and intelligence, suspicious vehicles/people, and wildlife crime to name just a few topics.
+I think that it’s very important to keep the lines of communication going between the public and the police and this is certainly the case in the rural community.

-We have seen and do see yearly, thefts such as diesel, heating oil, tools, and equipment to name just a few.
 Most recently there has been a continued trend of tools, garden equipment and ride on lawn mowers being stolen and I would like to appeal to all owners to check your security measures and report any suspicious vehicles or persons near or on your properties.

 If you would like me to pay you a visit and give some crime prevention advice, please get in touch.

-Have a great Spring season.
+Have a great Summer!

 PC 475 James KING